How not to raise a selfish child in a one-child family?

 - Apart from spiritual wealth, the only child in the family may also rely on material wealth.
 They do not have to share their toys, clothes, or school supplies with their brothers or sisters.

-- Parents devote much more money and energy into the upbringing and the education of their only child.
+- Parents devote much more money and energy to the upbringing and education of their only child.
 Such children are signed up for all sorts of extracurricular activities, art schools, sports clubs.
 Therefore, it often occurs that the only children in the family turn out to be more intellectually advanced than their peers that have got siblings.

 - The only child may become the «idol» of the family, thus turning into a mini dictator whose whims are fulfilled straight away by their parents.

-- An overly caring approach of the parents leads to the development of anxiety and low-esteem in children.
+- An overly caring approach of the parents leads to the development of anxiety and low esteem in children.

 - The only child often becomes the victim of the unfulfilled expectations of their parents.

 - Too many expectations are often placed on an only child.
 Hence, they start feeling the pressure to be the best at everything and not to let their parents down; they develop the so-called «perfectionist syndrome».

 - As the child starts interacting with their peers, they realize that they are no longer the smartest and most wonderful.
 The class supervisor or the teacher does not rush to the child in the blink of an eye, and other children do not always want to be friends with them.
 As a result of this, many children start experiencing difficulties in adapting and forming friendships.
 Such a child often becomes an outcast.

 The point of view of a professional